mattwhitfield/Unitverse/README.md

 * Add tests for new methods
 * Regenerate tests as needed

+## The goal
+Unitverse aims to make the initial generation of tests much easier, and produce code that compiles.
+It's not perfect, but it's pretty good at achieving this.
+As you are writing members you can add tests for those members without having to stop and fix some uncompilable code.

 ## Supported Frameworks
 The following test frameworks are supported: